palaa159/Docs/Hardware/06-Cyton_Radios_Programming_Tutorial.md

 6. Choose a channel number for your device.
 The channel number can be set in the code [`radio.begin(OPENBCI_MODE_DEVICE,20);`](https://github.com/OpenBCI/OpenBCI_Radios/blob/master/examples/RadioDevice32bit/RadioDevice32bit.ino#L22).

 7. Click "Upload" on the toolbar (the icon to the right of the checkmark).
 Your code is now uploading to the OpenBCI Device!

+*Important!* As of firmware version 2, you must first flash the board with the line `radio.flashNonVolatileMemory();` in the `setup()` function uncommented, then comment the line back out and program again.
+It is very important that you reprogram the board with the line commented out.
+We must do this because with firmware version two, the channel number is stored to non-volatile memory so we can change the channel number of the system from the PC/Driver. *If this is your first time uploading firmware version two (your bought you board prior to October 2016), you may ignore this message the first time you upload radio code.*

 ### Program DEVICE Radio with OpenBCI Dongle